What is a pharmacy benefit manager (PBM)?

 Drug manufacturers.

 Pharmaceutical companies negotiate rebate agreements with PBMs in exchange for favorable formulary placement.
-These rebates can be substantial—20-30% of a drug's list price—but create misaligned incentives.
 Legacy PBMs may favor higher-priced medications that generate larger rebates, driving up spending and contributing to skyrocketing drug prices.

 Pharmacies.